o-biotech/public-web-docs/docs/deep-dive/device-setup/iot-best-practice-schema-explained.md

 # IoT Best Practice Schema Explained

-When starting with our shared plans, to get the most out of the system, we offer a best practice schema that we recommend using to send IoT messages.
+To get the most out of the system, we recommend using our best practice schema to send IoT messages.
 This allows for the collection of device data, sensor readings, and sensor metadata to deliver a rich, pre-configured IoT experience.
 In short, the structure is as follows:

 ```json
 {